Home Ā» Home Ā» Practical Ways to Improve Your Garden Soil

 When is the Best Time to Amend Your Garden Soil

-Anytime you can amend your gardening soil is good; before you plant, when you plant, in spring, in summer, etc. But, late summer or early fall is the best time; when there are so many organic materials, like leaves and garden waste available.
-Plus, at the end of the growing season, it’s easier to remember which areas of the garden didn’t do so well and which areas need the most help.
+Anytime you can amend your gardening soil is good; before you plant, when you plant, in spring, in summer, etc. But, late summer or early fall is the best time; when there are so many organic materials, like leaves and garden waste, available.

 Testing Your Garden Soil

-At our last place, the homeowner before us was a gardener too and the soil was rich, loamy soil.
-In our new place, we have sandy soil.
-Over the few years we’ve been here, I just keep adding compost and taking the steps I talk about in this article.
-Every year the soil is improving and these ways of amending garden soil are working well for my gardens.
-That being said, I still think it’s a good idea to have a soil test done, especially if you’re new to gardening, are starting a new garden, or you’ve never taken the time to do it like me.
-You can learn so much more about what type of soil you have and the amendments it needs.
+Each year the soil will improve and you will find these ways of amending garden soil are working well for your gardens.
+That being said, I still think it’s a good idea to have a soil test done, especially if you’re new to gardening, are starting a new garden, or you’ve never taken the time to do it.

-Although it shouldn’t take the place of a real soil test, you can also purchase soil test kits.
-This soil test kit gets very good reviews.
-This soil ph and moisture meter gets great reviews too.
-If you do decide to test your soil, below is a handy chart to tell you what to add if your soil is deficient in one of these areas.
+Here are someĀ soil ph and moisture meters thatĀ get great reviews.
+If you do decide to test your soil, below is a handy chart to tell you what to add if your soil deficient in one of these areas.

-There are all kinds of advice and myths on the internet about adding banana peels, coffee grounds, antiacid tablets, baking soda, etc. etc. to make your plants bigger and better.
 I highly recommend, before adding any of these substances to your garden soil, doing a garden soil test to see if your soil needs any of these nutrients.
-Pssst, I’ll let you in on a little secret… most of the homemade concoctions you find on the internet are not beneficial to your soil or the environment, and are definitely not organic.
+Just be alert as to whether the homemade concoctions you find on the internet are beneficial to your soil or the environment, and whether they are organic.

 How to Amend Your Soil With Compost

-No matter what your soil structure is, whether you have clay soil or sandy soil, the key to healthy soil is amending it with compost.
 Compost is simply decayed organic material and it serves to improve the overall structure and fertility of your soil.
 As well as helping soil hold moisture and nutrients.
-I’ll bet you’ve heard compost referred to as “black gold.”
+I’ll bet you’ve heard compost referred to as “black gold.”Ā

 Different Types of Composters